 I have a habit of always explaining my actions.

-I recognize injustices.
-I always protect those who can not protect themselves.
+I fight injustice and always protect those who cannot protect themselves.

 I value teamwork over individual achievement.